Lower Blood Pressure Through Exercise

 PLEASE NOTE: Exercise can initially raise your blood pressure

-Both types of exercise – aerobic and isometric – will initially raise your blood pressure somewhat, as you start doing them.
+Most types of exercise will initially raise your blood pressure somewhat, as you start doing them.
 However, the overall effect of doing these exercises regularly is to lower blood pressure.
-If you have extremely high blood pressure, then check with a doctor before doing more exercise than you usually do.
-(Just to make sure that this initial increase in blood pressure due to exercise won’t be problematic for you.)
+If you have extremely high blood pressure, then check with a doctor before doing more exercise than you usually do, just to make sure that this initial increase in blood pressure won’t be problematic for you.

 My experience of lowering blood pressure through exercise